 Finally, a tool and files deployed by the tool should be uninstalled easily.

 Vimana does not meet this because it directly

 ~/.vim/colors etc and it doesn't provide

-Last published 6 days ago by kana.
+Last published about 13 hours ago by kana.